Top 100 Economics Blogs of 2017

 Pro Tip: This is an unmissable blog for anyone interested in real world implications of economics.

-Robert Reich is the former secretary of labor for the Clinton administration.
-He’s currently Chancellor’s Professor of Public Policy at the U.C. at Berkeley.
+Robert Reich is the former Secretary of Labor for the Clinton administration.
+He’s currently Chancellor’s Professor of Public Policy at the U.C. at Berkeley and Senior Fellow at the Blum Center for Developing Economies.
 His blogging style is thought-provoking, direct and understandable.